gummyworm/monster/docs/debug-info.md

   - LINE PROGRAMS: state machine that resolves addresses and line numbers when executed

 ### FILE TABLE
-The file IDs table maps filenames (implicitly) to an ID.
-The ID is simply the index of the filename in this table.
+The FILE TABLE maps filenames to an implicit ID, which is the index of a given filename in this table.

 |  size    | description                     |
 |----------|---------------------------------|